jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

 - In some cases they halt before the sequence results in the interruption of electricity service
 - In many case, cascading outages have resulted in massive disruptions to electricity service: Northeast blackouts in 1965 and 2003, New York City blackout in 1977, two WECC blackouts in 1996, Brazil blackout in 2009, WECC blackout in 2011, etc

+## Oscillation

+**_Oscillation_** <d-cite key="powerworld2020oscillations"></d-cite> An oscillation is just a repetitive motion that can be either undamped, positively damped (decaying with time) or negatively damped (growing with time).

+Types of oscillations include:
+- Transients: Usually high frequency and highly damped
+- Local plant: Usually from 1 to 5 Hz
+- Inter-area oscillations: From 0.15 to 1 Hz
+- Slower dynamics: Such as AGC, less than 0.15 Hz
+- Subsynchronous resonance: 10 to 50 Hz (less than synchronous)

 ## Horizon

 **_Near-Term Transmission Planning Horizon_** <d-cite key="nerc2024glossary"></d-cite> The transmission planning period that covers Year One through five.